 |https://www.google.com/m8/feeds/gal||Global Address Book|

-Note: If you're using a Windows parental control system, you might need to whitelist additional URLs.
-See your Microsoft documentation for further information.
+Note: If you're using a Windows parental control system, you might need to add URLs to your allowlist.
+For details, consult your Microsoft documentation.

 Review how to find Google IP address ranges.
-Any one of these IP addresses can be used by GSSMO.
+GSSMO can use any one of these IP addresses.

 - Open a new Internet Explorer window.